 It is recommended to convert HVAC controls to a building automation system (BAS).
 Building automation is the automatic centralized control of a building’s heating, ventilation, and air conditioning; lighting; and other systems through a building management system (BMS).
 The BMS can monitor temperature, humidity, and carbon dioxide, as well as control the amount of outdoor ventilation.

 Experts also recommend the use of Demand Controlled Ventilation (DCV).
 DCV is the automatic adjustment of ventilation equipment according to occupancy and CO2 levels.
 DCV is a control method that modulates the volume exchange of fresh or outside air into an enclosed space by mechanical air conditioning equipment.
 With DCV, the vents to let in outdoor air are closed when the workspace is empty, and the outdoor air ventilation is opened as the workspace fills and the occupants exhale carbon dioxide.

 Monitoring and measuring the indoor environment are essential to improving air quality.
-There are a wide variety of low cost air-sensing devices on the market.
+There are a wide variety of low-cost air-sensing devices on the market.
 Depending on what the occupants have concern for, it may be something as simple as an electronic temperature probe.
-Most of the newer devices can even report directly through an application and/or a web service.
+Most of the newer devices can even report directly through an application or web service.

 Although there are a wide variety of low-cost air-sensing devices on the market, when monitored, the BAS and DCV will provide the most cost-effective approach to monitoring, maintaining, and improving indoor air quality in the workspace.

 There are many additional issues that cannot be addressed without data on activities that occur within the workspace.
 We must take into consideration building pressures, air flow, and exhaust ventilation.
 Experts stress monitoring all of these areas along with the temperature, humidity, carbon dioxide, and the amount of outdoor ventilation.
 The majority of these components can be monitored through a BAS.